microsoft/vscode-react-native/doc/containerization.md

 For development of React Native Android application in Docker Container you can use [official React Native Docker image](https://hub.docker.com/r/reactnativecommunity/react-native-android) provided by [react-native-community](https://github.com/react-native-community/docker-android).

-Here the steps to run React Native debugging inside Docker Container on a real Android device:
+Here are the steps to run React Native debugging inside Docker Container on a real Android device:

 1. Open Command Palette and run the following command
     ```